Table of Contents[Hide][Show]

 It’s hard to say the wrong thing when you are letting other people do most of the talking.
 Despite how it might feel, it is not necessarily your job to fill conversational voids.

-When you do say something, try asking questions and follow up questions.
+When you do say something, try asking questions and follow-up questions.

 Curiosity is remarkably attractive.

-2. Put your focus on delivering value.
+2. Put your blogging focus on delivering value.

 Again, this is about turning the spotlight onto the audience, the person you are trying to help, rather than yourself.